This user has not added any information to their profile yet.

 Todd A. Hanson is a historical archaeologist specializing in the archaeology of the contemporary era.
-His archaeological investigations focus principally on the occupational narratives, material culture, and built landscapes of 20th century American technoscience: the science used to create technologies and technologies that drive scientific discovery.
+His archaeological investigations focus principally on the built landscapes of American science and technology from the Gilded Age through the Nuclear Age with a current interest in the landscape archaeology of frozen water production in Gilded Age New Mexico.

-Prior to joining the Ronin Institute, Dr. Hanson was a staff member at Los Alamos National Laboratory for more than twenty years.
+Prior to joining the Ronin Institute, Dr. Hanson was a staff member at Los Alamos National Laboratory for twenty-four years.

 Learn more at https://ronininstitute.academia.edu/ToddHanson